muzammilahmed321/Expense-Tracker/README.md

 ## 🎯 Problem Statement & Objectives
 Personal financial management is typically done via scattered spreadsheets or generic notes, leading to error-prone tracking with no real-time insights.
-The **Smart Expense Tracker** solves this by offering a persistent, queryable data model with automated budget-threshold alerts.
+The **Expense Tracker** solves this by offering a persistent, queryable data model with automated budget-threshold alerts.

 **Objectives:**
 * Apply core **OOP Principles** (Encapsulation, Inheritance, Polymorphism, Abstraction) to structure business logic.